-The geodesics in Sing either never encounter any cone points or, when they do, turn by angle exactly $\pm \pi$.
-They serve as an analogue of the singular set in the Riemannian setting of [4], i.e., geodesics which remain entirely in zero-curvature regions of the surface.
-In both cases the idea is that a singular geodesic never takes advantage of the geometric features of the surface (either its negative curvature regions or its large-angle cone points) to produce hyperbolic dynamical behavior.
-We note here a potentially confusing aspect of this terminology: a singular geodesic in this paper avoids the 'singular,' i.e. non-smooth, points of Con, or treats them as if they are not 'singular.'
+The geodesics in Sing either never encounter any cone points or, when they do, turn by angle exactly $\pm\pi$.
+They serve as an analogue of the singular set in the Riemannian setting of [4], that is, geodesics that remain entirely in zero-curvature regions of the surface.
+In both cases, the idea is that a singular geodesic never takes advantage of the geometric features of the surface (either its negative curvature regions or its large-angle cone points) to produce hyperbolic dynamical behavior.
+We note here a potentially confusing aspect of this terminology: a singular geodesic in this paper avoids the "singular", that is non-smooth, points of Con, or treats them as if they are not "singular".